cdepillabout/open-blog-posts/2021-12-10-purescript2nix.md

 4. Actually compile the PureScript code.

-    `purs` is called directly to do this.
+    This is done by directly calling `purs`.

 The output of `purescript2nix` is a derivation that contains all the compiled PureScript code.